angavalos/2023_HI-ARA/2023_HI-ARA-analysis.md

       data = data.iloc[:,1:24]
       # Note that these criteria are based on manual inspection of values, subject to change.
       data = data[data["RT"].between(4.7,5.4)]
-      # Some small peaks of non-ethylene mess with getting ethylene peak only.
-      # If ethylene is present, it is the highest peak, so getting the highest peak within the RT range.
+      # If acetylene is present, it is the highest peak, so getting the highest peak within the RT range.
       data = data[data["Area"]==data["Area"].max()]
       data.insert(loc=0,column="ID",value=name)
       data.insert(loc=24,column="date",value=i)